loveolsson/v4l_mfx_encoder/README.md

 Instances of avconv connects to the TCP socket and then distributes to RTMP-servers.

 It depends on:
-  CentOS 7
+  -CentOS 7
-  Intel Media SDK and it's custom libdrm and libav libav avconv
+  -Intel Media SDK and it's custom libdrm and libav -libav
+  -avconv